 Over the years the criteria for which would determine your tax band has changed many times with the VED band for cars being based on their CO2 emissions in order to combat pollution.
 The VED bands for motorcycles, scooters and trikes, however, are defined by their engine capacity (cc).

 When the government introduced the new tax system with monthly direct debits, the cynics among us suggested this was a cunning way for the government to be able to increase rates by a few pence per month, rather than a larger hike once a year and the Average Joe wouldn’t notice.
 Well guess what?
-That’s exactly what’s happening, with prices rising above the rate of inflation from 2018 to 2019.
+That’s exactly what’s happening, with prices rising above the rate of inflation from 2018 to 2019 and again in 2020.

 In order to confirm which VED band you are in you will need to know your engine size (cc).
 This can be found on your vehicle registration document.